 Individuals wishing to deepen their knowledge of accounting with post-baccalaureate studies are encouraged to consider the Master of Professional Accountancy, which fulfills the credits required for CPA licensure and is the preferred degree for future accounting professionals.

-National employment growth for accountants and auditors is expected to be 10 percent1 from 2016 to 2026, and projected growth in Wisconsin is 13 percent2 for the same period.
+National employment growth for accountants and auditors is expected to be 6 percent1 from 2018 to 2028, and projected growth in Wisconsin is 13 percent2 for 2016 to 2026.
 Most employers require a bachelor's degree in accounting or related field for entry-level positions.

 Baker Tilly LLP, Deloitte LLP, Kerry, Kohler, KPMG, PwC, Schenck SC, Smith & Gesteland, Wisconsin Legislative Audit Bureau